kokizzu/semlock/README.md

 # SemLock

-a simple semaphore lock, difference between built-in semaphore, the limit can be updated dynamically. example use case to dynamically limit the number of concurrent tasks, eg. when database overload we want to decrease number of query hitting database, or when CPU/RAM/Bandwidth used by something else, we may want to decrease the number of worker
+a simple semaphore lock, difference between built-in `sync/semaphore`: the limit can be updated dynamically, difference with worker pool libraries: this package can be used to increase or reduce number of goroutine running at the same time in after initialization.

+example use case to dynamically limit the number of concurrent tasks

+eg. when database overload we want to decrease number of query hitting database or when CPU/RAM/Bandwidth overloaded, we may want to decrease the number of worker.

 ## How it works